-PCT ID PCT Name Corresponding TEC Clearing limit (ha) 849 Grey Box - Forest Red Gum grassy woodland on flats of the Cumberland Plain, Sydney Basin Bioregion Cumberland Plain Woodland in the Sydney Basin Bioregion 0.57 920 Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion - 0.15
+PCT ID PCT Name Corresponding TEC Clearing limit (ha) 849 Grey Box - Forest Red Gum grassy woodland on flats of the Cumberland Plain, Sydney Basin Bioregion Cumberland Plain Woodland in the Sydney Basin Bioregion 0.57 920 Mangrove Forests in estuaries of the Sydney Basin Bioregion and Southeast Corner Bioregion - 0.55

-Prior to any clearing, the Construction Manager and the Project Ecologist will liaise with each other to identify and display clearance boundaries for the Project construction sites.
-Survey teams and GIS databases will be used to inform and record clearing.
+Prior to any clearing, the Construction Manager and the Environmental Manager or delegate will liaise with each other to identify and display clearance boundaries for the Project construction sites.
+GLC will utilise a variety of methods to determine the extent of clearing relative to existing vegetation, such as site surveys, mapping and GIS databases.

-The cumulative amount of vegetation cleared will be progressively monitored by the Project Ecologist and Environmental Advisor.
+The cumulative amount of vegetation cleared will be progressively monitored by the Environmental Advisor.
 Prior to undertaking any clearing, the value to be cleared will be compared to the total approved area to be cleared to ensure that the development does not go past any of the clearing limits specified in Table 13.